antvis/G2Plot/docs/api/plots/radar.en.md

 <description>**required** _string_</description>

-A field that groups a radar map, usually corresponding to a classification field.
+A field that groups a radar map, usually corresponding to a classification field (**Attention：require a string field**).
 By the value of this field, the radar map will be divided into groups, separated by color, and overlaid.

 ### Geometry Style